The simultaneous conjugacy problem in groups of piecewise linear functions: Centralizers in subgroups of

-So we can decide whether or not there is a $n$-th root, by solving the equivalent conjugacy problem.
-Moreover, if the $n$-th root of $g$ exists, it is computable by Theorem~\ref{solofcongproblem} and unique by Lemma~\ref{con:unique}. $\square$
+So we can decide whether or not there is a $n$-th root, by solving the equivalent conjugacy problem with a given initial slope.
+Moreover, if the $n$-th root of $g$ exists, it is computable by Proposition~\ref{thm:stairfull} and unique by Corollary~\ref{con:unique}.
+Moreover, only finitely many roots are possible: the sequence $\sqrt[n]{z'(\eta^+)}$ converges to $1$ but Lemma~\ref{finitely_many_slopes} implies that only finitely many elements of this sequence can be candidate slopes for a root. \end{proof}